eugene-eeo/troute.js/README.md

 # troute.js

-A tiny url-matcher for Javascript.
+A tiny tree based url-matcher for Javascript.
 It is meant to be embedded as an engine in other router projects.

  - No dependencies
- - 0.7kB minified, 0.4kB with gzip
+ - 0.5kB minified, 0.3kB with gzip
  - No performance penalty as more routes are added
  - Bring your own [query string parser](https://github.com/component/querystring)